Scientific Minds — Set 2

 Correct Answer: D. M.S.
 Swaminathan

-M.S.
-Swaminathan introduced high-yielding varieties of wheat and rice to Indian farmers.
-His efforts helped India achieve self-sufficiency in food grain production during the 1960s.
-He has been honored globally for his contributions to agricultural science.
+• **M.S.
+Swaminathan** = M.S.
+Swaminathan introduced high-yielding varieties of wheat and rice to Indian farmers. • **1960s** — His efforts helped India achieve self-sufficiency in food grain production during this decade. • 💡 Wrong-option analysis: Verghese Kurien: Known as the 'Father of the White Revolution' in India; Sam Pitroda: An engineer and entrepreneur known for his contributions to India's telecommunications revolution; Norman Borlaug: An American agronomist known as the 'Father of the Green Revolution' globally.

 Which scientist is celebrated as the 'Father of the White Revolution' for his role in making India the largest milk producer?